-- The new list of CTE nontraditional courses for the 2015-2016 school year is located in Appendix A of this manual. - Students with PEIMS CTE status codes 1 (Career/Technology Elective), 2 (Coherent Sequence), or 3 (Tech Prep) are included in the calculation of this indicator. - Each student is counted for each course completed.
-For example, a student completing five nontraditional courses is counted five times in this indicator. - Course completion data are for the 2015-2016 school year and are the most current data available for use in the 2017 PBMAS.
+- The list of CTE nontraditional courses for the 2016-2017 school year is located in Appendix A of this manual. - Students with TSDS PEIMS CTE status codes 1 (Career/Technology Elective) or 2 (Coherent Sequence) are included in the calculation of this indicator. - Each student is counted for each course completed.
+For example, a student completing five nontraditional courses is counted five times in this indicator. - Course completion data are for the 2016-2017 school year and are the most current data available for use in the 2018 PBMAS.